 These are the requirements for applicants:

-• Associate membership: does not require that you have a permanent residence within our primary service area, but you must reside within our primary service area at least 50% of each year.
+- Associate membership: Does not require that you have a permanent residence within our primary service area, but you must reside within our primary service area at least 50% of each year.
 Most of the students of local universities who are members of PVRS have this type of membership, which allows them the flexibility to take a leave of absence when they are on vacation from school.
-Associate members are not permitted to vote on Constitutional matters.
+Associate members are not permitted to vote on Constitutional matters or hold elected office.

 The responsibilities of memberships include the following:

-2. Regular and Associate members must attend membership meetings on the second Tuesday of every month at 7 pm at the Potsdam Station unless a valid excuse is submitted.
-Meeting typically last approximately two hours.
+- Regular and Associate members must attend membership meetings on the second Tuesday of every month at 7 pm at the Potsdam Station unless a valid excuse is submitted.
+Meeting typically last one hour.

 Not an EMT?
 No problem.
-PVRS sponsors members to become EMT’s at no cost to the member!
+PVRS sponsors members to become EMT’s!

 Interested in applying now?
 Apply Online Now